nevaskab/nevaskab/README.md

 # Hii!👋

-I'm current a student (almost fiiinishing :D) that loves to work hard, communicate and learn.
+I'm current a System Analisys and Development student (almost fiiinishing :D) that loves to work hard, communicate and learn.
 Come here to know more about me <3

 ## About me 👩‍💻